KongZ/prezto/README.md

 My custom theme and script for zsh and prezto

 ## Prezto Theme
-To install a prezto theme, you need to copy a theme file to `~/.zprezto/modules/prompt/functions`
+To install a prezto theme, you need to copy a theme file from https://github.com/KongZ/prezto/blob/master/prompt/prompt_kongz_setup to `~/.zprezto/modules/prompt/functions`

 And add the following line to `~/.zshrc`